 Associate of Science in Industrial Automation (AS)

 This degree prepares students for advanced-level employment in the fields of industrial automation and industrial maintenance.
+Students are required to complete the industrial maintenance program or have equivalent experience before advancing to the industrial automation program.
 Students completing this program will acquire employment skills in the areas of instrumentation, process control, electrical wiring and troubleshooting, motor controls, variable frequency drives, programmable logic controllers, human-machine interfaces, and industrial networks.